 Of course, a broad question like “how’s it going?”, may not be best suited to all employees.
 If the person is either reluctant to share anything at all, or offers waaay too much information, ask more pointed questions to get to the heart of the matter.
 This is when asking what they want to discuss ahead of time really pays off.

-So much people management can be accomplished over email, employee engagement software, and company-wide or team meetings.
+So much people management can be accomplished over email, or via communication software and company-wide or team meetings.
 But one-on-ones have a particular potency that can’t be replaced.
 They have 3 basic purposes; build the relationship, answer the most pressing challenges, and re-align the employee with team or company goals.